Jamalhussain802/S.E-ASSIGNMENT/paper1/readme.md

 A easy detection should test the presence of Time.DeltaTime in rework operation parameters.
 However, the rework should additionall get different variables described as a feature Time.DeltaTime.
 To this aim, we leverage srcSlice to test for the presence of def-use chains among variable definitions and rework calls.
 If a rework name does now no longer comprise any Time.DeltaTime reference, nor (transitively) makes use of variables described on Time.DeltaTime, then we spotlight the odor.

+# 5.2 Limitations

+The contemporary implementation of UnityLinter suffers of a few limitations, that would be addressed in destiny paintings:

+(1) Limited set of smells covered: as mentioned in Section 3, in this first paintings on online game scent detection we did now no longer consider all feasible smells.
+This might require a scientific evaluation of literature and developers’ discussion, and may be subject of destiny paintings.

+(2) Lightweight and approximate detection of heavyweight methods: as mentioned above, static evaluation isn't always particularly appropriate to discover computationally-in depth methods.
+We mitigated this drawback looking to discover from boards what are (a few) luxurious Unity APIs, and discover their utilization in Update methods.
+Future paintings have to goal an accurate (dynamic) profiling of the Unity framework.

+(3) Very particular detection of Lack of separation of concerns: as defined above, we deal with one particular case of lack of separation of concern (blend up of enter controller and remodel withinside the equal script).
+Clearly, this isn't always the most effective case of interest, and in destiny, in addition instances will be handled.

+(4) Imprecise name graph creation and statistics waft evaluation: Doxygen isn't always a device explicitly designed for specific creation of name graphs (it's far extra a light-weight device conceived for documentation evaluation).
+Also, srcSlice plays a totally light-weight statistics waft evaluation.
+However, to the pleasant of our knowledge, those are the most effective equipment to be had to research C# source code.
+In general, we accept as true with a light-weight evaluation is suitable for SCATs, which have to most effective offer guidelines of candidate smells to developers.